gMeshi/finale/status.md

 #### What have you done for your project so far?

-Basic menu design, level selector, player and enemies + tilemaps, collision detection.
+Basic menu design, level selector, player and enemies, tilemapping, basic asset design, collision detection.

 #### What have you not done for your project yet?